Columbia University NY

-“The Columbia University Nurse Anesthesia program has 26 clinical sites in and around New York and New Jersey, including some in Connecticut, Pennsylvania, and Maryland.
-Clinical assignments are based on the need to provide each student with a well-rounded clinical experience.
+Columbia University has 26 clinical sites in and around New York and New Jersey, including some in Connecticut, Pennsylvania, and Maryland.
+Clinical assignments are given to provide each student with a well-rounded clinical experience.

 Can I work as an RN while I’m in school?

 Many students find it possible to work several shifts per week before clinicals start in late May of the first year of the program.
 It will be an intense schedule but it can be done.

 Once the clinical sequence begins however, time commitments in the operating room and the classroom virtually preclude any opportunity to work outside of the program.”